DataDog/documentation/content/en/logs/log_collection/csharp.md

 ## Agentless logging with APM

 It is possible to stream logs from your application to Datadog directly, without making any code changes, using the .NET APM automatic instrumentation library.
-This approach sends logs directly to Datadog, so it does not benefit from [features such as sensitive data scrubbing][3] which are provided by the Datadog Agent.
-For that reason, we recommend using file tail logging where possible, but it is useful in environments where this is not possible (when using [Azure App Service][4] for example).
+This approach sends logs directly to Datadog, so it does not benefit from [features such as sensitive data scrubbing][6] which are provided by the Datadog Agent.
+For that reason, we recommend using file tail logging where possible, but it is useful in environments where this is not possible (when using [Azure App Service][7] for example).
+It is worth noting that you will still be able to rely on server-side scrubbing capabilities performed by [Sensitive Data Scanner][8].

 Agentless logging (also known as "direct log submission") supports the following frameworks:
 - Serilog (v1.0+)